 Additionally, Dr. Alhallak advocates the daily usage of a simple prophylactic measure—sunscreen.
 “Always use sunscreen,” Dr. Alhallak advises.
 “It will reduce wrinkles over the body and prevent the ageing process caused by sun exposure.”

-Additionally to sunscreen, additional skincare products such as creams, serums, and masks may help smooth out wrinkles.
-The following are our editor-recommended products for hydrating, softening, and protecting the skin.
+In addition to sunscreen, additional skincare products such as creams, serums, and masks may help smooth out wrinkles.
+Our editor-recommended products for hydrating, softening, and protecting the skin are the following.

 Case # 1001